dolmades/dolmades-cli/README.md

 ### Features

+Dolmades offer the following features over existing alternatives:
+* **Ease of use:** standalone installable on major Linux distros while requiring no special permissions
+* **Compatibility:** recipes create functional dolmades across various distros and system hardware
+* **Mobility:** designed to be executable across various distros and system hardware
+* **Safety:** isolated from each other and from the host system by default to prevent data loss

 The focus of the v1.x release cycle will be put on support for gaming, the standardization of the recipe specification used to create dolmades, ingredients handling, the protoypical implementation of the basic concepts and the completion of major unresolved issues.

 * **Usage**